Salvatore Giuliano: Colonel Ugo Luca

 Luca would be Giuliano's last state opponent.
-His second-in-command was Captain Antonio Perenze, who had fought against guerillas in Libya and Ethiopia.
+His second-in-command was Captain Antonio Perenze, who had fought against guerrillas in Libya and Ethiopia.
 After initial demonstrations of bravado in the field by the two leaders, Luca implemented his 'isolate and neutralize' strategy.
 He began by dividing the bandits' operational area into seventy zones, each to be patrolled by 20 men, who were given superior radio communications equipment demanded by Luca.
 Most of the men assumed civilian dress.
 They remained in the field, not retreating to safe stations and barracks each night.
 They were also ordered to cultivate good relations with the populace, eschewing pointless intimidation.
 Luca also sought to infiltrate the band or turn some of its members.
 Other officials had used similar tactics, but none were as thorough and relentless as the colonel.

 Shortly after Luca's arrival, a meeting of major Mafiosi decreed that its members were to work with the colonel to eliminate the bandits.
-The Mafia men did not want a law officer of Luca's caliber on the island any longer than necessary.
+The Mafia men did not want a law officer of Luca's calibre on the island any longer than necessary.
 Mafiosi all over western Sicily received and forwarded information to the task force.

 Giuliano was isolated and his operations essentially crippled by October.
 None of his attacks on the Carabinieri or Polizia during Luca's command were successful.
 Only one of the 120 law officers killed by Giuliano and his band met his end during Luca's command.
-Individual arrests of bandits began in late September and on 13 October, most of Giuliano's key squad and its leader, Giuseppe Cucinella, were captured in a gun battle in Palermo.
+Individual arrests of bandits began in late September, and on 13 October, most of Giuliano's key squad and its leader, Giuseppe Cucinella, were captured in a gun battle in Palermo.
 Cucinella and his men had been located and Luca informed by Mafiosi from Palermo.
 Smaller scale arrests, following the same pattern took place throughout the colonel's campaign.